Due to the COVID-19 pandemic, two separate emergency declarations have remained in effect:

 These emergency declarations provide different types of COVID-related relief for participants and group health plans.

 The Public Health Emergency (PHE)

-The Department of Health and Human Services (HHS) first declared the PHE in January 2020.
-PHE declarations last for 90 days unless an extension is granted.
-Since January 2020, the PHE has been renewed every 90 days.
-Most recently, the PHE has been extended until January 11, 2023.
-As result of this extension, employers should note that temporary changes for ERISA-governed group health and welfare plans remain in effect and plan sponsors are required to:
+Since the pandemic, the PHE has been extended several times.
+This extension has implications for employers, and as result of this extension, employers should note that temporary changes for ERISA-governed group health and welfare plans remain in effect and plan sponsors are required to: